zegl/kube-score/README_SECURITYCONTEXT.md

 * `container-security-context-privileged`
 * `container-security-context-readonlyrootfilesystem`

-In future releases the `container-security-context` will become *optional* and replaced by the more detailed checks.
+## Release Timeline

+* v1.10: Introduce the three new checks.
+* v1.11: Make `container-security-context` optional, and make the three new checks run by default.
+* v1.12: Remove `container-security-context`.